Computation and Concurrency: Concurrency and Pomsetcs

 \subsubsection{Series-Communication Rational Systems}

-We have already defined five kinds of $=$ relations of BKAC modulo language equivalence, pomset bisimilarity, step bisimilarity, hp-bisimilarity, and hhp-bisimilarity and the corresponding preorders $\leqq$ in Tables \ref{AxiomsForBKACL}, \ref{AxiomsForBKACB1} and \ref{AxiomsForBKACB2}, we denote the corresponding $=$ and $\leqq$ as $=_1$ and $\leqq_1$, $=_2$ and $\leqq_2$, $=_3$ and $\leqq_3$, $=_4$ and $\leqq_4$, and $=_5$ and $\leqq_5$.
-And in the following of this book, we write $=$ and $\leqq$ (without subscripts), we mean the corresponding definitions or conclusions are all suitable to $=_1$ and $\leqq_1$, $=_2$ and $\leqq_2$, $=_3$ and $\leqq_3$, $=_4$ and $\leqq_4$, and $=_5$ and $\leqq_5$.
+We have already defined five kinds of $=$ relations of BKAC modulo language equivalence, pomset bisimilarity, step bisimilarity, hp-bisimilarity, and hhp-bisimilarity and the corresponding preorders $\leqq$ in Tables \ref{AxiomsForBKACL}, \ref{AxiomsForBKACB1} and \ref{AxiomsForBKACB2}, we denote the corresponding $=$ and $\leqq$ as $=_1$ and $\leqq_1$, $=_2$ and $\leqq_2$, $=_3$ and $\leqq_3$, $=_4$ and $\leqq_4$, and $=_5$ and $\leqq_5$ respectively.